elisavitale/connect-four/README.md

 Source: [Wikipedia](https://en.wikipedia.org/wiki/Connect_Four)

 ## **About the code**
+During gameplay, the red and yellow discs are replaced by letters: R for red, Y for yellow. \
 The board, whose size is 6 rows by 7 columns, has rows and columns numbered as follows:
 -	Rows from 1 to 6, going from top to bottom.
 -	Columns from 1 to 7, going from left to right.